mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 }
 ```

-The `graph` passed here is the Google Analytics graph we got from `@mlx/ga`.
+The `graph` passed here is the Google Analytics graph we got from `@mlx/ga` (i.e., either a navigation or a page graph).
 The `routes` array contains one object per route.
 Each object has a `modulePath` of the chunk entry point associated with the given route, `parentModulePath` which equals the path of the entry point of the parent module, and a `path` which equals to the route that this object represents.

 `prefetchConfig` is also configurable!
-It contains the pre-fetching thresoulds depending on the value of `window.navigator.connection.effectiveType`.
-Since `connection.effectiveType` is currently supported only by Chrome, the plugin will take use the `3g` threshoud by default.
+It contains the pre-fetching thresholds depending on the value of `window.navigator.connection.effectiveType`.
+Since `connection.effectiveType` is currently supported only by Chrome, the plugin will use the `3g` thresholds by default.

 The module that we're going to take a look at next is `@mlx/parser`.